samcday/archlinux-msm8916/README.md

 sudo mkosi shell

 # Prepare the image for flashing
-./make-image.sh
+./make-mbr-image.sh

 # Flash the image to your device
-fastboot flash userdata image.disk
+fastboot flash userdata image.raw.mbr

 # Cross your fingers.
 Hold on to yer butts.
 fastboot reboot